keensoft/alfresco-docker-template/templates/201806-GA/README.md

 * `postgres-data` for Database
 * `solr-data` for Indexes

-For Linux hosts, set `solr-data` folder permissions for a user with UID 1001, as `alfresco-search-services` is using an container user named `solr` with UID 1001.
+For Linux hosts, set `solr-data` folder permissions to user with UID 1001, as `alfresco-search-services` is using an container user named `solr` with UID 1001.

 ## Start Docker